tiy-atx-ui-aug2015/ui-design-checklist/README.md

 - Put in your &lt;meta&gt; tag, yo!
 - You can link the style sheets you use to the html sheet with the link tag.
 Ex. &lt;link type="text/css" rel="stylesheet" href="style.css"&gt;

+# CSS
+- Don't Repeat Yourself
+- Keep css code organized, logical, and searchable
+- Use comments for other people working on the same project
+- Use media queries to create progressive enhancement

+# Design/Strategy
+- Mobile (Small Screen) First